Gamerooni/Unforgiving-Parasites/README.md

   - build script to make it into FOMOD
     - with script sources and MO files as options
 - Documentation about what this mod does somewhere (maybe as a nexus page or GH wiki?)
+- Convert entirety of SL Parasites (or as much as is beneficial) into UD to make it easier to add more things to it

 ### Maybe
 - Implement the whole cure thing into UD (i.e. having a certain item will make minigames easier and decrease the likelihood of some events)